You can only get a Social Security Number (SSN) if you are employed.

 Connect Transit: If you are riding Connect Transit, you can take the Red bus to Eastland Mall.
 At Eastland Mall, you will transfer to the Teal bus.
 Once on the Teal bus, you will get off at the intersection of Prospect and Maloney.
 You will then walk east on Maloney and turn left onto Williamsburg Drive.
 Hours are listed below:

 Remember to request a receipt for your SSN application.
-You should receive your SSN card in 2-3 weeks.
+Your receipt will indicate the estimated processing time for your SSN card (usually 2-4 weeks).

 All international students, scholars, and employees in non-immigrant visa categories (e.g. F-1, J-1, or H-1B) are required by U.S. law to file tax forms in the spring regardless of whether they have had a job or not.
 This can include filing a federal tax return and a state tax return, depending on the individual’s situation.
 International Student and Scholar Services (ISSS) purchases Glacier Tax Prep software to assist international students and scholars in preparing their federal tax return.